Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 ### A world out of time

 This loop has to adjust to the game.
 How fast does it spin?
-On fixed hardware, this was easy, but on newer hardware, there\'s no guarantee that any two computers are the same.
+On fixed hardware, this was easy, but on newer hardware, there's no guarantee that any two computers are the same.

 ### Seconds per second